Cutworms

 • Use floating row covers, where practical.
 This prevents adult moths from laying eggs near host plants.

-• Light traps.
-Black light traps are effective to monitor or kill adult moths in the summer and fall; however later generations are less of a threat to crops.
+• Use light traps.
+Black light traps are effective to monitor or kill adult moths in the summer and fall; however, later generations are less of a threat to crops.
 This method can also be used to monitor adult populations.

 Biological

-Variegated cutworms are vulnerable to attack by various entomopathogenic nematodes, such as those in the Steinernematidae and Heterorhabditidae family.
-Nematodes are more effective in higher-moisture soils.
+Variegated cutworms are vulnerable to attack by various entomopathogenic nematodes, such as those in the Steinernematidae and Heterorhabditidae families.
+Nematodes are more effective in higher moisture soils.

 Chemical